 This included 21 studiess with varied populations including runners and non-runners. did a similar review of dynamic foot function (how the foot moves during gait), however, found very limited evidence that it was a risk factor for patellofemoral pain, achilles tendinopathy and non-specific lower limb overuse injuries.

 Foot pain such as that associated with plantar fasciitis (pain in the tissue under the sole of the foot) or achilles tendonopathy can be improved by altering biomechanics and decreasing stress on the involved structures.
 Resolution of pain may be guided by use of manual therapy and treatment of the injured tissue alongside modification of current activities.
-Mobilisation of restricted foot and ankle joints as well as gait and muscle re-education is vital.
+Mobilisation of restricted joints as well as altering running technique, if necessary, is commonly required.